penpot/penpot-mcp/README.md

 ```

 After updating the configuration file, restart Claude Desktop completely for the changes to take effect.

-Be sure to fully quit the app!
-On Windows, right-click the tray icon and select "Quit".
+> :warning: Be sure to fully quit the app for the changes to take effect; closing the window is *not* sufficient.
+> To fully terminate the app, choose Menu / File / Quit.

 After the restart, you should see the MCP server listed when clicking on the "Search and tools" icon at the bottom
 of the prompt input area.

+#### Example: Claude Code

+To add the Penpot MCP server to a Claude Code project, issue the command

+    claude mcp add penpot -t http http://localhost:4401/mcp